0xvext/0xvext.github.io/_posts/2019-03-05-vizio-privacy-violations-or-why-class-actions-are-bullshit.md

 ![Fuck off, Vizio](../../../assets/images/fuckoffvizio5.png)

 Ok, so... informative.
 No accounting for taste, on the colors, but it does grab the attention.
+Let's see... what's this about a claim..?

 ![Fuck off, Vizio](../../../assets/images/fuckoffvizio6.png)